redhatryan/cluster-config-pins/README.md

 ### Introduction

-This repository is used to manage commit pins to enable promotion of changes across clusters.
+This repository is used to manage commit pins to enable promotion of changes across my homelab clusters.
 The repo retrieves the application objects from the cluster-config repository and then patches them to use specific commit hashes or tags to "pin" the application to a specific revision.